-For all general enquiries about talent for care or to find contact details for the lead in your local team, please email firstname.lastname@example.org.
+For all general enquiries about Talent for Care or to find contact details for the lead in your local area, please email firstname.lastname@example.org.

 Talent for Care - Further Projects

 - Project Choice – is a college which provides a supported internship course and associated accredited provision for 16-24 year olds with learning difficulties and/or disabilities, and/or Autism.

 The Prince’s Trust Health and Social Care Programme – Health Education England is working in partnership with Princes Trust and the Department for Health and Social Care to support 10,000 young people into sustained careers within the health & social care sector over 4 years, including those from lower income backgrounds or those affected by long term unemployment

 - The Work Experience Programme, is a dedicated programme to assist employers to widen access and participation within health careers by supporting the facilitation, coordination, and delivery of work experience and work-related learning